ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 In short, `alias_func` works like any other function declaration would, but is not allowed to have its own function definition.
 It is simply an "alias" to an existing function at the language level.
 Given these properties, no implementation would need to emit a whole new function address for the given type; any binary-producing implementation would produce the same code whether the function was called through `alias_func` or `real_func`.
 It gets around the requirement of not being able to define C functions as macros, while maintaining all the desirable properties of a real C function declaration.

-It also serves as a layer of indirection to the "real function".
+It also serves as a layer of indirection to the "real function", which means function alias definitions and type definitions can be upgraded with one another while improving backwards compatibility.